Publisher of the New Matthew Bible

 and strengthen the things that are ready to die

-- To publish the New Matthew Bible (“NMB”), a gentle update.
+- To publish the New Matthew Bible (“NMB”), a gentle update of the Matthew Bible.

 The New Matthew Bible Project:

 Ruth Magnusson Davis is the founder of Baruch House Publishing and the New Matthew Bible Project.
 A Canadian, she is a retired lawyer.
-As a teenager, she worked in France as an au pair girl, where she learned that she loved languages and grammar.
-She went on to obtain an undergraduate degree in French and German, studying in Manitoba, Quebec, and Germany.
-Law school followed, and a successful professional career, before she retired from law to dedicate herself to the New Matthew Bible Project.
+As a teenager she worked in France, where she learned that she loved to study language and grammar.
+She obtained an undergraduate degree in French and German, studying in Manitoba, Quebec, and Germany.
+Law school followed, and a successful professional career, before she retired to dedicate herself to the New Matthew Bible Project.
 She calls herself now a perpetual student of Early Modern English, the Reformation, and the Bibles of the Reformation.

 The chief publication of Baruch House, after six years of work and study, was the New Testament of the New Matthew Bible, the October Testament, described above.
 This was followed by Ruth’s 2-volume book about the history of the Matthew Bible.
 Her next project was the Coverdale series, facsimile editions of the best of Myles Coverdale’s books and an ongoing project.
 For information about all our books, go to our store or see our Book List.

 Ruth has also published academic papers covering a variety of topics about the Matthew Bible, the early English Reformation, and more — including a defence of Martin Luther against charges of antisemitism, which reached the top 1% of all papers on the Academia platform in May 2021.
 See her profile at Academia.edu.
 If you download a paper, be sure to leave a reason when prompted.
 We love to hear from people!